 Disable and enable HTTPS access on the TPS management port.
-By default, HTTPS access is enabled to allow access to the device through the LSM, and to enable the Security Management System (SMS) to manage the device.
+By default, HTTPS access is enabled so the Security Management System (SMS) can manage the device.

 Note that this command does not disable SSH access on the TPS management port.
 See ips{running-gen}ssh for more information.